Withdrawing from a course

 When to make your request

 You must make your request for course withdrawal as soon as possible once you're aware of the circumstances causing you to make the request.
-However, there is no specific timeline.

 How to make your request